DETAILED ACTION

 a biasing member (33) arranged in the housing to push against the slidable member to apply tension to the endless operating loop;

 one or more immobilization elements (top portions of 30’’) arranged in the housing that substantially immobilize the endless operating loop in a non-operating position upon engagement with the endless operating loop (as described in paragraph 19, describing the various embodiments including that of fig. 4).
-Randall does not teach a locking element for locking the slidable member in a locked position in the housing, wherein in the locked position of the slidable member the one or more immobilization elements immobilize the endless operating loop in the non-operating position, wherein the biasing member pushes the slidable member towards the locked position.
+Randall does not teach a locking element for locking the slidable member in a locked position in the housing, wherein in the locked position of the slidable member the one or more immobilization elements immobilize the endless operating loop in the non-operating position, wherein the biasing member pushes the slidable member towards the locked position, nor that the tension device further comprises an unlocking element adapted for unlocking the slidable member from the locked position to a free position.

-Blair teaches a screen device with a locking element (745) for locking a slidable member (720) in a locked position.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention with a reasonable expectation of success to modify Randal with teachings of Blair so that there is a locking element for locking the slidable member in a locked position in the housing, wherein in the locked position of the slidable member the one or more immobilization elements immobilize the endless operating loop in the non-operating position, wherein the biasing member pushes the slidable member towards the locked position.
+Blair teaches a screen device with a locking element (745) for locking a slidable member (720) in a locked position, and an unlocking element (release button, paragraph 147) adapted for unlocking the slidable member (720) from the locked position to a free position.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention with a reasonable expectation of success to modify Randal with teachings of Blair so that there is a locking element for locking the slidable member in a locked position in the housing, and an unlocking element adapted for unlocking the slidable member from the locked position to a free position, wherein in the locked position of the slidable member the one or more immobilization elements immobilize the endless operating loop in the non-operating position, wherein the biasing member pushes the slidable member towards the locked position.
 This alteration provides the predictable and expected results of a user able to lock the device in a child-safe non-operating position.

 It is noted that after this modification, the biasing member (33 of Randall) pushes the slidable member (46’’ of Randall) toward the locked position (see fig. 4 of Randall), as the device cannot be in the locked position without also being in the non-operating position.